juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 * For Community Edition, volume credentials include metadata engine URL, object storage keys, and other options supported by the [`juicefs format`](https://juicefs.com/docs/community/command_reference#format) command.
 * For Cloud Service, volume credentials include Token, object storage keys, and other options supported by the [`juicefs auth`](https://juicefs.com/docs/cloud/reference/commands_reference/#auth) command.

+Although in the examples below, secrets are usually named `juicefs-secret`, they can actually be freely named, and you can create multiples to store credentials for different file systems.
+This allows using multiple different JuiceFS volumes within the same Kubernetes cluster.
+Read [using multiple file systems](#multiple-volumes) for more.

 :::tip

 * If you're already [managing StorageClass via Helm](#helm-sc), you can skip this step as the Kubernetes Secret is already created along the way.